Follow me on Twitter!

 Avoid using sentences that begin with "you" and followed by accusation or judgment, such as "you are...," "you should...," or "you need to...."
 "You" language followed by such directives put the listener on the defensive, and make them less likely to be open to what you have to say.

-For more on how to communicate effectively, download free excerpts of my publications (click on titles): “Communication Success with Four Personality Types," “How to Successfully Handle Passive-Aggressive People," and "Confident Communication for Female Professionals."
+For more on how to communicate effectively, download free excerpts of my publications (click on titles): “How to Communicate Effectively and Handle People,” and “Communication Success with Four Personality Types."

 5. The ability to express intimate emotions in close, personal relationships